Middlesbrough Supporters Forum……Meeting 38

 11) MOSC closure meeting.
 PH and CJ advised that they had attended the final meeting of members of the old MOSC which had ceased to operate in August 2019.
 They had overseen the issue of all final legal notices to hold the meeting last Wednesday 4th March at the nearby 6-Medals Pub.
 There was an attendance of 18 members in total.
 The one remaining task to do was vote on the disposal of the MOSC assets.
 PH explained clearly how the vote should be held.
 All the members debated the issue and voted unanimously to divide ALL of the remaining funds of the MOSC between 6 local charities and organisations.
 Cheques were written, distributed and the bank balance has now been cleared totally.
 Following this meeting, the MOSC is now officially closed.

 12) Rob received a letter from an ex-pat in Thailand as to why Boro fans abroad were unable to watch Boro away games when Boro are not on SKY.
 It was explained that there are many very complex technical and financial issues affecting the coverage by the “i-follow” scheme.
 MFC investigated the “i-follow” scheme about 2 years ago and explained it comprehensively to the MSF group back then.
-Yvonne said she was happy to pass this to the Digital team for further information to be relayed to the fan.
+Yvonne said she was happy to pass this to the proper team at MFC for further information to be relayed to the fan.

 13) Keen fan, Gordon Rees had written to FMTTM to ask if there will be any special celebrations for Boro’s 25th Anniversary at the Riverside Stadium next season.
 As a keen collector of Boro shirts, he was especially keen to know if there will be a “special shirt” produced?
 Yvonne said that there are many ideas being discussed for this extra special season and all will be revealed in time.